2727 SW Snyder Blvd, Ankeny, IA 50023

 Celebrating National Bike Month

-May 1st marks the beginning of National Bike Month for 2023.
+May 1st marks the beginning of National Bike Month for 2025.
 Throughout the country, communities, transportation professionals, and cycling enthusiasts are recognizing this month-long celebration of all things bicycling.
 Established in 1956 and promoted by the League of American Bicyclists (also known as the Bike League, or simply the League), National Bike Month is a chance to showcase the many benefits of bicycling — and encourage more folks to leave their car at home and give biking a try.

 This year’s National Bike Month celebration will focus more on riding “there,” whether “there” is to the grocery store for essentials or simply to a local park with the kids.
 Part of making progress on the League’s vision is encouraging everyone to move towards a holistic approach by integrating bicycling into as many aspects of our daily lives as possible.

-Also happening again in 2023 is the popular Bike to Work Week (May 15-21) and Bike to Work Day (Friday, May 19).
+Also happening again in 2025 is the popular Bike to Work Week (May 12-18) and Bike to Work Day (Friday, May 16).
 The League hopes that promoting these popular events will inspire more commuters to make the switch to biking.
 To add even more flavor to the month, the Love to Ride organization has once again teamed up with the League to promote their National Bike Challenge.
 This fun, friendly competition urges individuals, businesses, and communities to compete to see which can get the most friends, family, and co-workers to ride a bike during May.

 For the planners at Snyder & Associates, the numerous events surrounding National Bike Month is terrific news.
-“As transportation professionals, we recognize National Bike Month as an opportunity to not only celebrate a beloved pastime but also engage more members of our community in the fun-filled, active, and rewarding experience bicycling creates,” shares Rich Voelker, PE for Snyder & Associates.
+“As transportation professionals, we recognize National Bike Month as an opportunity to not only celebrate a beloved pastime but also engage more members of our community in the fun-filled, active, and rewarding experience bicycling creates,” shares Rich Voelker, P.E. for Snyder & Associates.

 He goes on to note that bicycling provides multiple benefits on both individual and community-wide levels.
 As a means of transportation, biking helps us mitigate our impact on the environment and gets us out of our cars.
 This simple step allows us to better interact with community spaces including parks and trails.
 On an individual level, it leads to improved health — both physically and mentally, engages us with nature, saves money, and provides active alternatives for commuting.
 Whether you’re riding for fun or fitness, or taking essential trips to work or shop, you’re a part of the intertwined movement for safer streets, connected communities, a healthier planet, and happier people.